rpowelll/rpowelll.github.com/about/index.md

 I aim for that in my own software.

-As far as my technical skills go I've shipped software built with Ruby—including various web frameworks such as Rails and Sinatra—as well as Objective-C and the Cocoa framework.
+As far as my technical skills go I've shipped software built with Ruby—using various web frameworks such as Rails and Sinatra—as well as Objective-C and the Cocoa framework.
 On top of that I enjoy playing with functional languages such as Clojure although I've not yet had a chance to use those skills in a larger scale project.
+Recently I've been a big fan of Ember.js, a client-side web app framework written in JavaScript.